codecap/cloud-workshops/src/k8s-fundamentals.md

 ---
 # Microservices Architecture

-Microservices can be deveploed, deployed and scaled independetly.
+Microservices can be developed, deployed and scaled independetly.

 How many microservices do you have ?